Program’s cost: $1600 for 5 days program

 Each February, admissions officers throughout the land pore over stacks of documents, searching for something to distinguish an applicant from the thousands of others who present good grades, strong test scores and effusive recommendations.
 Very often, what creates that distinction is an essay that reveals what transcripts, score reports and even the most thoughtful and observant recommendations do not: a first-hand look at how a student thinks and writes.
 The College Essay Workshop is a week-long program for students who plan to apply to college within the next two years.
 Combining daily squash training with an intensive essay writing workshop, is offers the same level of athletic experience as any other squash session during the summer at Squash and Beyond Camps.
 By the end of the week, campers will have completed drafts of one main application essay and one supplemental essay.
 The workshop is headquartered at Williams College’s Paresky Center, just above the dining hall, but takes advantage of other inspiring, writing-friendly venues within walking distance of the squash courts and dormitory.

-This is a seven-day program, beginning the Friday before the squash-only campers arrive.
-Campers will write and discuss their work for eight hours during the weekend, then continue to perfect their essays for two hours between squash sessions during the week.
+Campers will write and discuss their work and continue to perfect their essays for two hours each day between squash sessions during the week.
 After dinner each evening, campers will participate in fun outdoor activities through 9 PM.
 At night, the campers will spend 60 minutes working on their individual college essay before going to bed.
 (Note: all Squash and Beyond writing courses require that students bring a laptop to camp.)

-- participants in this education program will enjoy a normal squash camp experience as part of the Super Elite 2
+Participants in this education program will enjoy a normal squash camp experience as part of the Squash session.